Teens Overcoming Grief After Suicide meets weekly for 6-weeks several times throughout the year to help 13-19 year-old youth grieve a suicide loss.

 If you are interested in learning more or want to know if this group may be appropriate for you or your teen, please contact Program Manager Charlotte Tankersley at (720) 745-9252 or via email at email@example.com

 If you or someone you know is feeling suicidal or is in crisis:

 Please contact Colorado Crisis Services at 844-493-TALK (8255) or text TALK to 38255.
 You can also reach them at www.coloradocrisisservices.org.
-You can also call the National Suicide Prevention Lifeline at 800-273-TALK (8255), contact the Crisis Text Line by texting HOPE to 741-741 or visit www.imalive.org for online text chat.
-The founder of The Hope Group, LLC, Charlotte Tankersley, and the facilitators of Teens Overcoming Grief After Suicide would like you to know that you matter!
-Hope and help are available 24/7/365; please reach out.
+You can also call the National Suicide Prevention Lifeline at 800-273-TALK (8255), reach the Crisis Text Line by texting HOPE to 741-741 or visit www.imalive.org for online text chat.
+The facilitators of Teens Overcoming Grief After Suicide would like you to know that YOU MATTER!
+Don’t give up fighting, please reach out.
+Hope and help are available 24/7/365.